 Just as intercultural training can yield benefits for individual workers and their employers, it can also produce positive results for international assignments.
 With intercultural training, global assignments have a better chance of:

 While there is no way to guarantee a given international assignment will be successful, companies can take proactive steps to increase the likelihood a cross-border project will yield positive results.
 With cross-cultural training, employees on assignment will learn the practices and core values that are considered the norm in their new location.
-By adopting these practices, employees can better adapt to the foreign country, which leads to better business results.
+By adopting these practices, employees can better adapt to a foreign country, which leads to better business results.

-Cultural training can also teach employees how people in the new location expect to be communicated with in both professional and personal settings.
+Cultural training can also teach employees how people in the new location expect to be communicated with, in both professional and personal settings.
 By providing ongoing culture training and awareness, employees will find it easier to forge strong working relationships, increasing the likelihood their international assignments will be successful.

 Intercultural training can help increase a company’s assignee adjustment rate to their new country because it prepares employees and their families for living in a new location.
-Employees and their families get the tools they will need to adjust, such as understanding language & communication styles, adjusting to new routines, and creating action plan for successful adjustment.
+Employees and their families get the tools they will need to adjust, such as understanding language & communication styles, adjusting to new routines, and creating an action plan for successful adjustment.
 Cross-cultural training is critical because a person’s ability to adjust to a new work environment has a positive relationship with the individual’s job performance and a negative relationship with early return rates.

 One of the top reasons for assignment failure is spousal dissatisfaction.
 Non-employee spouses typically engage with the local population and culture directly and need social support to do so successfully.
 Cultural training helps employees and their family members understand the social norms in the country they will be moving to by sharing foundational information about living in their new culture.

 Additionally, cultural training can provide advice on how to create a network of social contacts.
-The support of strong social contacts is necessary for the employee and their spouse and children to adapt to their new environment.
+The support of strong social contacts is necessary for the employee and their spouses and children to adapt to their new environment.

 Many multinational companies fail to prioritize the importance of cultural competency until they experience a financial loss that results from one or more of their employees failing to have this knowledge.
 Companies can minimize or avoid future losses due to a lack of cultural competency by recognizing and adjusting to the cultures that exist in the markets they compete in around the world, beginning at the executive level.